vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 - Code F aircraft cannot taxi behind a code D, E or F aircraft holding on TWY `A1A` to TWY `A10` inclusive.
 - When a code F aircraft is on TWY `A` between `B2` and `J` a code E aircraft can operate on TWY `B`.
 - Code F aircraft may not use TWY `B` between `B2` and `B6`.
-- When 05R in use Code F aircraft may vacate at TWY `A3` or `A2`.
+- When 05R is in use, Code F aircraft may vacate at TWY `A3` or `A2`.
-- When 23L in use Code F aircraft may vacate at TWY `A8` or `A9`.
+- When 23L is in use, Code F aircraft may vacate at TWY `A8` or `A9`.

 !!!
-Note
+Note "Code F Arrivals"
-    For arriving Code F aircraft, on first contact with Tower.
     Tower shall ask where the pilot is planning to vacate.
 TMA shall apply adequate seperation for any trailing aircraft.

 #### Use of Holding Points